-Food Description File (file name = FOOD\DES).
-This file (Table 4) contains long and short descriptions and food group designators for 7.538 food items, along with common names, manufacturer name, scientific name, percentage and description of refuse, and factors used for calculating protein and kilocalories, if applicable.
+Food Description File (file name = FOOD_DES).
+This file (Table 4) contains long and short descriptions and food group designators for 7,636 food items, along with common names, manufacturer name, scientific name, percentage and description of refuse, and factors used for calculating protein and kilocalories, if applicable.
 Items used in the FNDDS are also identified by value of "Y" in the Survey field.

-- Links to the Food Group Description file by the FdGrp Cd field - Links to the Nutrient Data file by the NDB\No field - Links to the Weight file by the NDB No field - Links to the Footnote file by the NDB No field
+- Links to the Food Group Description file by the FdGrp_Cd field - Links to the Nutrient Data file by the NDB No field - Links to the Weight file by the NDB No field - Links to the Footnote file by the NDB No field - Links to the LanguaL Factor file by the NDB No field